bachya/pyflunearyou/README.md

 <a href="https://www.buymeacoffee.com/bachya1208P" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>

+# DEPRECATION NOTICE

+This library has been replaced by [`pyoutbreaksnearme`](https://github.com/bachya/pyoutbreaksnearme).

+---

 `pyflunearyou` is a simple Python library for retrieving UV-related information from [Flu Near You](https://flunearyou.org/#!/).